 - Additional property is acquired by one spouse and both spouses want to include this property in the original agreement (otherwise, any property acquired during the marriage falls under equitable distribution rules of NC, meaning it will be divided fairly)

 The pre or postnuptial agreement can be revoked anytime both parties agree they no longer want such an agreement.
 To modify or revoke a prenuptial agreement, it is wise to discuss the matter with an experienced Tolin & Tolin, PLLC prenuptial agreement attorney.
 To change a prenuptial agreement, your attorney may choose to add to the original agreement or sign a separate agreement that effectively modifies the terms of the original document.
 In many cases, the original agreement includes terms for how amendments and cancellations will be handled.

-How a Wake Forest Prenuptial Agreement Attorney Can Help
+How a Roxboro Prenuptial Agreement Attorney Can Help

 Speaking to a highly skilled prenuptial agreement attorney from Tolin & Tolin, PLLC can make a significant difference in the details and outcome of your agreement.
 We will ensure that both parties are on board and that there is agreement regarding the details.
 When you choose a prenuptial agreement attorney from Tolin & Tolin, PLLC Law Group, you will speak to a legal team that is always approachable and attentive, providing highly personalized attention to each and every client.
 Attorney Jay Tolin is extremely well-respected in the legal industry, and rightfully so.